Tavern Guild

 The Tavern Guild was an association of gay bar owners and liquor wholesalers that formed in 1962 in San Francisco, California, and lasted until 1995.

 The Guild was the first gay business association in the United States, formed in response to rising tensions between the police and gay people.
 This coalition helped unify and protect gay bars and bartenders by fixing drink prices, developing a phone network to track police raids, and setting up funds for members who were unemployed.
 They also organized many fundraisers and charity events, including the annual Beaux Arts Ball.

+While the Tavern Guild disbanded in 1995, the San Francisco Tavern Guild Foundation continues to operate the Community Thrift Store in the Mission District of San Francisco, benefiting many Bay Area nonprofit organizations.

 Founding

 The Tavern Guild was founded on a Tuesday night in 1962 at the Suzy-Q, a gay bar on Polk Street.
 Phil Doganiero, a popular bartender at Suzy Q, was elected the first president of the organization, succeeded by Bill Plath (owner of the D'Oak Room) and Darryl Glied (owner of the Jumpin' Frog) in the following years.

 The organization met weekly to discuss the various issues of the gay bar community, including the constant police raids and discrimination.
 In order to bring business to the bars and protect its members, the Guild fixed drink prices so that bars wouldn't compete with each other, as well as monitored and eradicated unsafe business practices and rumormongering (straight bar owners had a habit of marketing themselves as a gay bar if their business was struggling and then turn away homosexuals once their bar was doing better.)
 Showing a unified front also helped keep the police and the California Department of Alcoholic Beverage Control (ABC) off their backs, and helped relations between alcohol distributors and Guild bars.